Coverage

 Audit-ready reports with full data provenance

-More significantly, the project validated IFS's next-generation architectural approach demonstrating that composable patterns could deliver better user experiences faster.
-Learnings from IFSZero are now informing the broader platform evolution.
+The project also validated IFS's next-generation architectural approach β demonstrating that composable micro-frontend patterns could deliver better user experiences faster.
+Learnings from IFSZero directly informed the broader platform evolution strategy.

 What We Learned